robert-hh/micropython/docs/mimxrt/quickref.rst

 ADC (analog to digital conversion)
 ----------------------------------

-On the i.MXRT ADC functionality is available on Pins labelled 'Ann'.
+On the i.MXRT ADC functionality is available on Pins labeled 'Ann'.

 Use the :ref:`machine.ADC <machine.ADC>` class::